RISK REDUCTION STRATEGIES

 This is when the HIV-negative guy tops an HIV positive-bottom.
 Topping is less risky than bottoming but still includes risk of HIV transmission.
 It also includes risk of STI transmission from top to bottom and vice versa.

 This is a particular kind of relationship agreement where HIV-negative partners in a regular relationship disclose their HIV status to each other, discuss risks and agree to repeat HIV testing before having unprotected anal sex.
-Any sex with other partners outside the relationship must be with condoms.
-For more information see Let’s Talk About It!
+For more information see Our Team.

 To understand the level of risk involved in each of the strategies, use the Risk Calculator